Registering to Vote and submitting a ballot is fast, easy, and can be done from anywhere in the world!

 For the fastest service, use the British Postal System: Place British postage on your completed, signed, dated, FPCA or voted ballot, and mail it directly to the local election officials in the state where you vote.
 Make sure USA is indicated at the end of the address of your U.S. board of elections.
 Then, mail it from any Royal Mail post office.

 If using the diplomatic pouch, ballots can be dropped off to the American Citizens Services section by visiting your nearest Embassy or Consulate.
 Please note that all visitors to the Embassy are subject to security screening and you will not be permitted to bring electronic devices, including cell phones, inside the facility.
-Please note that it can take at least six weeks for mail to reach its destination if sent by an embassy or consulate via diplomatic pouch.
+The diplomatic pouch time frame is 10-14 days from the receipt of the ballot by the Embassy to when it enters into the US postal system for final delivery.
+Due to COVID-19, please keep in mind there may be delays in the UK and the United States general postal service.
 All overseas U.S. citizens are advised to submit their forms and ballots accordingly.

 Researching the Candidates and Issues: Online Resources